igorbenic/wp-sponsors/README.txt

 2. Add the widget to one or more sidebars and the images of your sponsors will show up there.
 Choose from which category you want to display sponsors (or select all), to show or hide images and the description

 == Changelog ==

+= 1.8.0 =
+* Added "show sponsor title" option to the widget, not checked by default
+* Updated the translations files with the latest strings and included an updatedd nl_NL translation

 = 1.7.0 =
 * Added a "open links in new window" option to the widget, checked by default